Ultima VII Part Two: Serpent Isle: Reception

 Computer Gaming World's Scorpia in 1993 stated that Serpent Isle was much more complex than The Black Gate, but with "some major problems", criticizing the inventory system and need to manually feed characters, slow disk access, and several puzzles.
 She concluded that "Serpent Isle is a good story gone wrong.
 While the main plotline is solid, execution of it is inadequate ... too many poorly-designed 'puzzles' ...
 Origin needs to re-examine Ultima IV for a refresher course [on] how open game design and logical plot connections are supposed to work."
 Cnet stated that "Serpent Isle, the continuation of Ultima VII, is often considered the best Ultima ever made.
 Though its look is mostly borrowed from Ultima VII, Serpent Isle offers a huge quest and some of the most fascinating characters and situations ever to be found in a role-playing game."
 The Free Lance-Star stated that "Ultima VII Part II, The Serpent Isle, is yet another improvement in the series, technologically, visually, and in terms of story line."
+Assuring readers that prior experience with the series was not necessary, PC Magazine said that "Enhanced sound and speed make this the best Ultima yet".

 Scorpia only recommended Silver Seed to those who would play or replay Serpent Isle.
 She stated that "the storyline of the game doesn't amount to much", noting that planting the silver seed in the past apparently did not change the present, and that the included walkthrough indicated that Electronic Arts wanted players to quickly return to the main Serpent Isle plot with the expansion's new items.
 Scorpia reported that various improvements made gameplay "less of a hassle", citing the keyring, lockpicking, and food and reagent handling, but warned of various new bugs.
 She concluded that "while Silver Seed isn't a terrific game in itself and has a few problems, it will certainly make playing Serpent Isle a little more enjoyable".

 In 1994, PC Gamer US named Serpent Isle the 13th best computer game ever.
 The editors wrote that it "marks the pinnacle of what has become one of the most popular game cycles ever", and they considered it "a must for every PC gamer".
 The same year, PC Gamer UK named Serpent Isle and The Black Gate collectively the 39th best computer game of all time.
 The editors called it "absolutely enormous – we are talking months of play here – with complex, absorbing and involving multiple sub-plots and storylines.
 Garriott's commitment to creating a complete fantasy world has been fully realised here."